trinaleigh/pomodoro/README.md

 end of the pomodoro:
 * sound plays
 * desktop notification displays
-* page displays message to take either short break or a long break
+* page displays message to take either short break or long break
 * round (#1-4) is checked off

 ## instructions